yocontra/nova/README.md

 fs - 50% (LocalStorage filesystem models need refinement) http - 25% (Based on superagent AJAX which needs to go)
 ```

+## Size

+When developing libraries for the browser, size matters. nova is currently 4.3k minified and 1.1k gzipped.
+NodeJS functionality in under 10k?
+That's cool.
+For comparison, jQuery is currently 91.6k.
+You can always pick and choose which modules are included in nova so your size may be even smaller.

+## Plugins

+Not only does nova plan on mapping most NodeJS functionality to the browser, we also plan on extending it!
+This means full support for DOM manipulation and other browser-only goodies.
+Say goodbye to jQuery!
+You can also easily write your own modules for nova (check the example folder) that extend or bring new functionality to it entirely.

 ## Examples